- Somdej Phra Yannasaworn of Wat Boworn

 - LP Uttama of Wat Wangwiwekaram

 - LP Juan of Wat Phraphutthabath Khaolookchang

 - LP Sood of Wat Kalong

 - LP Phongjinda of Wat Jakkhawat Rachawas

-Wealth amulet B.E.2525 Phra Kaewmorakot silver coin in waterdrop shape
+Wealth amulet B.E.2525 Phra Kaewmorakot copper coin in waterdrop shape

 The best powerful Buddha amulet of protection and wealth